Esri/data-collection-ios/docs/README.md

 ### View: storyboards

 All views are built using Interface Builder and storyboards.
-The root view controller of the main storyboard upon launch is an instance of `AppContainerViewController` which embeds and maintains the layout of the `MapViewController` and the `DrawerViewController`.
-Once loaded, the app container view controller delegates messages from these two embedded view controllers, handles layout of these two view controller's views and handles state of the navigation bar accordingly.
-The app also leverages storyboard segues to facilitate transitions between view controllers.
+The root view controller of the main storyboard upon launch is an instance of `MapViewController`.
+The app leverages storyboard segues to facilitate transitions between view controllers as the user begins to use the app.

 #### Custom views